Stats

 • pointwise: Pointwise estimates

-• psis_result: Pareto-smoothed importance sampling (PSIS) results
+• psis_result: A PSIS.PSISResult with Pareto-smoothed importance sampling (PSIS) results

 source